All regular students are assessed tuition and fees on a semester basis.

 Refund Policies

 When a student withdraws or reduces their enrollment, the student may be entitled to a tuition credit.
 Please refer to the University's refund policies.
 A refund will be processed only after the withdrawal process has been finalized and the Student Financial Services Center verifies that no further adjustments will be made to the student account.
 For this type of refund, the credit will be returned depending on the original payment method.
 If any portion of the bill was paid by credit card, the refund will be issued back to the originating credit card.
 In the case of multiple credit card payments, the most recent card used will be refunded.
-If any portion of the bill was paid by personal check, a refund may be issued after the personal check clears.
+If any portion of the bill was paid by personal check, a refund may be issued after 15 days to ensure the personal check clears.

 Federal statute requires an alternate calculation for recipients of federal Title IV financial assistance.
 More information on the alternate calculation for federal aid can be obtained from the Office of Scholarships and Financial Aid.